ScottStevenWhite/swan-health/README.md

 - **Money**
   - “What will this plan cost at our preferred stores?”
   - “Which recipes drive most of the cost?”
+  - “What happens if we swap expensive recipes for cheaper ones?”

 - **Waste & Eco** (future)
   - “Which ingredients are at high risk of being wasted?”